PhD Thesis · Download Thesis · Systems Science ·

 Constraint–Autonomy & Viability Mismatch

-Constraints and autonomy are co-constitutive — maximizing either at the expense of the other causes collapse.
-Stress in any system is formalized as viability mismatch: demands exceeding the current viability set.
-Response is determined by resilience structure.
+The Constraint–Autonomy Compatibility Law shows constraints and autonomy are co-constitutive — maximizing either at the expense of the other causes collapse.
+The Viability Mismatch Law formalizes stress in any system as demands exceeding the current viability set.
+Newtonian dynamics emerge structurally from metric inertial systems, yielding a structural diagnostic principle for dynamical models.

 Architecture of the Unified Theory

-META-THEORY Formalization Laws · Epistemic Constraints · Undecidability DYNAMICAL CORE Persistence · Viability · Self-Organization · Closure COGNITION Predictive Processing Distortion · Memory Consciousness SOCIAL Deception · Conflict Extractive Oscillators Institutions · Ethics APPLICATIONS Astrophysics · AI · Civilization · Healthcare Entropy · Fermi Paradox · Epidemiology SYNTHESIS Differentiation · Optimal Coherence Persistence as Primary Principle
+META-THEORY Formalization Laws · Epistemic Constraints · Undecidability DYNAMICAL CORE Persistence · Viability · Self-Organization · Closure COGNITION Predictive Processing Distortion · Memory Consciousness SOCIAL Deception · Conflict Extractive Oscillators Institutions · Ethics APPLICATIONS Astrophysics · AI · Motivation · Civilization Entropy · Fermi Paradox · Healthcare SYNTHESIS Differentiation · Optimal Coherence Persistence as Primary Principle

 ◆ Part III